ubccr/xdmod/user_manual_builder/Metric_Explorer.rst

 In the present version of the Metric Explorer, you can easily change plots by simply clicking on the data series in the chart.
 A dialog box opens (:numref:`metric_explorer_plot_rename`) allowing a wide range of changes, including adding another metric, drilling downs, and options that alter the display format.

 .. figure:: media/image5.png
    :name: metric_explorer_plot_rename

    In the Metric Explorer Plots can easily be changed directly by clicking on them.

-Basic Chart Features
+Additional Chart Features
 -------------------------
-Metric Explorer charts have additional features compared to the charts in other tabs.
-The chart y and x axis have context menus that allow you to adjust the range and duration, respectively.
-The chart legend entries can be used to access the data series context menu, similar to clicking on the data series in the chart itself.

 Clicking on a y-axis label will open a dialog box next to the clicked label.
-Through this dialog box you can adjust the minium and maximum range for any of the y axes on the plot.
-You can reset the range by clicking on the 'Reset Range' button or by erasing the minimum and maximum values.
-Additionally, you can enable log scaling of that y-axis.
+Through this dialog box you can adjust the minimum and maximum values of the range for any of the y-axes on the plot.
+You can reset these values by clicking on the "Reset Range" button or by erasing the values.
+Additionally, you can enable a logarithmic scale for that y-axis.

 .. figure:: media/metric_explorer_yaxis_context_menu.png
    :name: metric_explorer_yaxis_context_menu

-   You can adjust the range and enable log scaling by clicking on a y-axis label.
+   You can adjust the range and enable a log scale by clicking on a y-axis label.

-Clicking on a x-axis label will open a dialog box next to the clicked label.
+Clicking on an x-axis label will open a dialog box next to the clicked label.
-Through this dialog box you can adjust the time duration set for the chart.
+Through this dialog box you can adjust the time duration for the chart.
 The options available replicate the duration toolbar.

 .. figure:: media/metric_explorer_xaxis_context_menu.png
    :name: metric_explorer_xaxis_context_menu

-   You can adjust the time duration by clicking on a x-axis label.
+   You can adjust the time duration by clicking on an x-axis label.

 Clicking on a legend entry will open a dialog box next to the clicked entry.
 The context menu provided through the legend entry is the same as clicking on a point in the plot.
-The only option that is excluded is the 'Show Raw Data' option.
+The only option that is excluded is the "Show Raw Data" option.

 .. figure:: media/metric_explorer_legend_context_menu.png
    :name: metric_explorer_legend_context_menu

    You can interact with a data series context menu by clicking on its respective legend entry.

 For Metric Explorer charts, the zoom level of the plot is reset differently than the other tabs.
-The zoom level can be reset through either the data series or chart context menus.
+The zoom level can be reset by clicking on the chart and choosing the "Reset Zoom" option from the context menu.
-To access these menus you must either click on a data point or an empty space in the plot, respectively.

 .. figure:: media/metric_explorer_reset_zoom.png
    :name: metric_explorer_reset_zoom

-   You can reset the zoom level of a chart through either the data series or chart context menus.
+   You can reset the zoom level of a chart by clicking on it and choosing "Reset Zoom."

 Managing Data Series
 -------------------------